CreativLogic/hermes-exec/README.md

-# clawchief
+# hermes-exec

-`clawchief` is a public OpenClaw starter kit for turning OpenClaw into a founder / chief-of-staff operating system.
+`hermes-exec` is a public Hermes starter kit for turning Hermes into a founder / chief-of-staff operating system.

 It is opinionated about the *architecture* of the workflow, but meant to be customized for your own people, programs, calendars, inboxes, trackers, and recurring routines.

 ## Launch post

-If you want the original public context for `clawchief`, here's the launch post from Ryan Carson's real-world rollout of the idea:
+If you want the original public context for `hermes-exec`, here's the launch post from Ryan Carson's real-world rollout of the idea:

 - <https://x.com/ryancarson/status/2039786704731541903>